 It is the policy of Southeastern Louisiana University and the Tangipahoa Parish School Board that no person in the school district shall, on the basis of age, race, color, creed, disabling condition, religion, national origin, sex, or similar personal distinction be denied the benefits of, or be subject to discrimination in regard to employment, retention, promotion, transfer, or dismissal in any educational program or activity under the jurisdiction of the University or the Board of Education.

-HAVE A NICE DAY!
+This handbook was developed in conjunction with S.L.U.
+Student Code of Conduct, Tangipahoa Parish School System, Dean, College of Education, and S.L.U.
+Police Department.